 5.4.8 Procedures for Deleting a Gate

-In a normal call flow, a gate is deleted by the CMTS when it receives an RSVP PATH-TEAR message or a DSD-REQ message (from an embedded MTA that does not support RSVP).
-The CMTS also deletes a gate at the receipt of a GATE-CLOSE message from a remote CMTS (DCS model) or a CMS (NCS model).
+In a normal call flow, a gate is deleted by the CMTS when it receives a DSD-REQ message.
+The CMTS also deletes a gate at the receipt of a GATE-CLOSE message.